cjug/cjug-meeting-intro/sections/cjug.md

  * Become a leader in this community (Organizer, Speaker, Influencer)
  * Growth Professionally
  * Looks great on the Resume (also be a hit at parties... maybe)

 --section--
-##Jeanne Boyarsky presents:
-##Intro to Mutation Testing in Java
- * Java Champion and moderator of CodeRanch
- * Live example of using mutation testing to improve tests
- * Monday, November 4, 2019 @ TBD
- * RSVP on meetup.com now!

---section--
 #Remember: